Master of Arts in Mathematics for Teachers

 Top 5 Reasons to Choose the MA IN MATHEMATICS FOR TEACHERS

 Uniqueness of the Program–This content-based master’s program is different than traditional master’s degrees in education or in mathematics.
 It is designed to deepen students' mathematical content knowledge and gain insight into teaching methods that will help you reach students at all ability levels.

 Well-Credentialed Faculty–The Department of Mathematics is comprised of 14 full-time faculty members.
 As mathematicians, they are professionally active on the national and regional levels through their research and their professional affiliations, and they have Ph.D.s from a wide range of prestigious universities.

 Award Winning Teachers–Our faculty have a passion for and demonstrated success in teaching.
-Over the years, Department of Mathematics faculty members have won four annual campus-wide teaching awards and several others have been finalists.
+Over the years, Department of Mathematics faculty members have won five annual campus-wide teaching awards and several others have been finalists.